Successfully working while homeschooling (with Jen Mackinnon)

 Who is Jen Mackinnon?

 Jen Mackinnon helps working moms balance their career and homeschool their kids by providing practical solutions that help them cut through the noise and overwhelm and focus on their family’s unique needs.
 Jen has experience working outside the home in retail and also working inside the home while homeschooling her 2 children!
-You can find more of her resources at Practical by Default.
+You can find more of her resources for working and homeschooling at Practical by Default.

 Jen Mackinnon